swapnil-chhatre/rhombus-ai-project/README.md

 1. Ensure both the Django backend and React frontend are running.
 2. Open your browser to `http://localhost:3000`.
-3. Use the "Upload Data File" section to select a CSV or Excel file. [cite: 28]
+3. Use the "Upload Data File" section to select a CSV or Excel file.
 4. Click "Upload and Process" to send the file to the backend.
 5. The processed data preview and inferred data types will be displayed.
-6. You can see the inferred types and conceptually select different "user-friendly" types using the dropdowns (note: this does not re-process data in this minimum version). [cite: 30]
+6. You can see the inferred types and conceptually select different "user-friendly" types using the dropdowns (note: this does not re-process data in this minimum version).

 ## Error Handling and Validations

--   **Backend:** Includes basic error handling for file uploads and data processing errors. [cite: 31]
+-   **Backend:** Includes basic error handling for file uploads and data processing errors.
--   **Frontend:** Provides visual feedback for loading states and errors during file upload. [cite: 31]
+-   **Frontend:** Provides visual feedback for loading states and errors during file upload.

 ## Notes

--   The data type inference in `data_inference.py` is a starting point and aims for high accuracy but might require further refinement for highly diverse datasets. [cite: 22, 23]
+-   The data type inference in `data_inference.py` is a starting point and aims for high accuracy but might require further refinement for highly diverse datasets.
 -   For large files, asynchronous processing (e.g., using Celery with Redis/RabbitMQ) for the Pandas script would be recommended to prevent frontend timeouts.
 This is not implemented in this bare-minimum version.
 -   The "override" functionality in the frontend is a visual representation; in a production app, this would trigger re-processing or saving user-defined type mappings.
--   Thorough testing with various CSV and Excel files is crucial. [cite: 8, 39, 40]
+-   Thorough testing with various CSV and Excel files is crucial.